hwslabs/bar-service-kotlin-client/README.md

 ## Overview

-This directory contains a simple bar service client written in Kotlin against generated models (protos)
+This directory contains a simple starter service client written in Kotlin against generated models (protos)
 You can find detailed instructions for running the client below

 - **Bar Service Client** using gRPC and Kotlin.
 For details, see the [project on github](https://github.com/hwslabs/bar-service-kotlin-client).